tilt-dev/api.tilt.dev/docs/kubernetes/kubernetes-apply-v1alpha1.md

   The controller will watch all the image maps, and redeploy the entire YAML if any of the maps resolve to a new image.

+- **kubernetesDiscoveryTemplateSpec** (KubernetesDiscoveryTemplateSpec)

+  KubernetesDiscoveryTemplateSpec describes how we discover pods for resources created by this Apply.

+  If not specified, the KubernetesDiscovery controller will listen to all pods, and follow owner references to find the pods owned by these resources.

+  <a name="KubernetesDiscoveryTemplateSpec"></a>
+  **

+  - **kubernetesDiscoveryTemplateSpec.extraSelectors** ([]LabelSelector)

+    ExtraSelectors are label selectors that will force discovery of a Pod even if it does not match the AncestorUID.

+    This should only be necessary in the event that a CRD creates Pods but does not set an owner reference to itself.

+    <a name="LabelSelector"></a>
+    *A label selector is a label query over a set of resources.
+The result of matchLabels and matchExpressions are ANDed.
+An empty label selector matches all objects.
+A null label selector matches no objects.*

+  - **kubernetesDiscoveryTemplateSpec.extraSelectors.matchExpressions** ([]LabelSelectorRequirement)

+    matchExpressions is a list of label selector requirements.
+The requirements are ANDed.

+    <a name="LabelSelectorRequirement"></a>
+    *A label selector requirement is a selector that contains values, a key, and an operator that relates the key and values.*

+  - **kubernetesDiscoveryTemplateSpec.extraSelectors.matchExpressions.key** (string), required

+    *Patch strategy: merge on key `key`*

+    key is the label key that the selector applies to.

+  - **kubernetesDiscoveryTemplateSpec.extraSelectors.matchExpressions.operator** (string), required

+    operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.

+  - **kubernetesDiscoveryTemplateSpec.extraSelectors.matchExpressions.values** ([]string)

+    values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.

+  - **kubernetesDiscoveryTemplateSpec.extraSelectors.matchLabels** (map[string]string)

+    matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is "key", the operator is "In", and the values array contains only "value".
+The requirements are ANDed.

+- **podLogStreamTemplateSpec** (PodLogStreamTemplateSpec)

+  PodLogStreamTemplateSpec describes the data model for PodLogStreams that KubernetesApply should set up.

+  Underneath the hood, we'll create a KubernetesDiscovery object that finds the pods and sets up the pod log streams.

+  If no template is specified, the controller will stream all pod logs available from the apiserver.

+  <a name="PodLogStreamTemplateSpec"></a>
+  *PodLogStreamTemplateSpec describes common attributes for PodLogStreams that can be shared across pods.*

+  - **podLogStreamTemplateSpec.ignoreContainers** ([]string)

+    The names of containers to exclude from the stream.

+    If `onlyContainers` and `ignoreContainers` are not set, will watch all containers in the pod.

+  - **podLogStreamTemplateSpec.onlyContainers** ([]string)

+    The names of containers to include in the stream.

+    If `onlyContainers` and `ignoreContainers` are not set, will watch all containers in the pod.

+  - **podLogStreamTemplateSpec.sinceTime** (Time)

+    An RFC3339 timestamp from which to show logs.
+If this value precedes the time a pod was started, only logs since the pod start will be returned.
+If this value is in the future, no logs will be returned.

+    Translates directly to the underlying PodLogOptions.

+    <a name="Time"></a>
+    *Time is a wrapper around time.Time which supports correct marshaling to YAML and JSON.
+Wrappers are provided for many of the factory methods that the time package offers.*

+- **portForwardTemplateSpec** (PortForwardTemplateSpec)

+  PortForwardTemplateSpec describes the data model for port forwards that KubernetesApply should set up.

+  Underneath the hood, we'll create a KubernetesDiscovery object that finds the pods and sets up the port-forwarding.
+Only one PortForward will be active at a time.

+  <a name="PortForwardTemplateSpec"></a>
+  *PortForwardTemplateSpec describes common attributes for PortForwards that can be shared across pods.*

+  - **portForwardTemplateSpec.forwards** ([]Forward), required

+    One or more port forwards to execute on the given pod.
+Required.

+    <a name="Forward"></a>
+    *Forward defines a port forward to execute on a given pod.*

+  - **portForwardTemplateSpec.forwards.containerPort** (int32), required

+    The port on the Kubernetes pod to connect to.
+Required.

+  - **portForwardTemplateSpec.forwards.host** (string)

+    Optional host to bind to on the current machine (localhost by default)

+  - **portForwardTemplateSpec.forwards.localPort** (int32)

+    The port to expose on the current machine.

+    If not specified (or 0), a random free port will be chosen and can be discovered via the status once established.

 - **timeout** (Duration)

   The timeout on the apply operation.